adonea/Second-workshop-on-Artificial-Intelligence-for-the-Space-Science-/README.md

 **Key Dates:**

-Deadline to express your participation: 2th April 2024 (direct email to Dr Alina Donea)
+Deadline to express your participation: please submit your interest to us  (direct email to Dr Alina Donea)

 Deadline to send the title and an abstract for a 15-20 min presentation: 19th April